anfide/GettingCleaningData_CourseProject/README.md

 This repository contains the project for the Coursera "Getting and Cleaning Data" course (December 2014 iteration).

-The course requires to provide:
+The projects requires to provide these files:
 * analysis_run.R, R script file that performs the data manipulation
 * README.md (this file) that explains how the script works
 * CodeBook.md that describes the output variables